The Wyoming Wildlife Federation’s mission is to conserve wildlife, habitat and outdoor opportunities.

 Meet The Board

 Board members help guide and support the organization.
 Conserving Wyoming's wildlife and outdoor opportunities are driven by these dedicated volunteers.
-Reach out to the entire board of directors at [email protected]

 Mark also spent 17 years with the National Outdoor Leadership School (NOLS), considered the gold standard in teaching wilderness skills and leadership.
 Over the years Mark taught backpacking, rock climbing, and winter courses.
 He oversaw the hiring and training of field staff and also served on the director team for 8 years, as Finance Director and Alumni & Development Director.